MicrosoftDocs/SupportArticles-docs/support/azure/kubernetes-fleet/troubleshoot-clusterresourceplacement-api-issues.md

 ms.service: kubernetes-fleet
 ms.custom: sap:Other issue or questions related to Fleet manager
 ---
-# Troubleshooting ClusterResourcePlacement in Azure Kubernetes Fleet Manager
+# Troubleshooting ClusterResourcePlacement API in Azure Kubernetes Fleet Manager

 This troubleshooting guide helps you resolve `ClusterResourcePlacement` API object-related issues when you use Azure Kubernetes Fleet Manager.
 Troubleshooting these errors on the hub cluster requires knowledge of the following objects: